The Problem: How to Provide Clients with Real-time, Hyper-local Real Estate Insights

 With tracking, consent, and privacy being such hot-button issues these days, we needed to make sure we had all of our bases covered.
 SafeGraph ended up being the perfect combination of data quality, business integrity, and standardized delivery—all wrapped into one.

-The Solution: SafeGraph Core and Patterns Data
+The Solution: SafeGraph Places and Patterns Data

 RCLCO’s team vetted a number of data providers before deciding to work with SafeGraph.
 “Prior to me joining the company, one of our VP’s had actually been working on a POI-related project that leveraged SafeGraph data,” explained Scott Stoltzman, RCLCO’s Director of Data Science.
 “She was pleased with the outcome and recommended using SafeGraph’s data more broadly.”